deepakhj/cadent/README.md

 ### TimeSeries

-There is lots of experimenting and use cases provided here
+There is lots of experimenting, series types and use cases provided here

 [See the timeseries doc](./docs/timeseries.md)

 ### API/Readers